milleniumbug/ium_projekt/README.md

 - Set up .NET Core
 - Set up a HTTP server with HTTPS support (like Nginx + a cert from Let's Encrypt)
 - Point a DNS record to it
-- Replace `your.hostname` in all configuration files with your server hostname, assuming identity server is on port 5000 and the API is on port 5001. (just do a global find-and-replace over the entire solution and you're ready to go)
+- Replace `your.hostname` in all configuration files with your server hostname, assuming identity server is on port 5000 and the API is on port 5001.
+These are currently located in files named `Configuration.cs` and `appsettings.json` (although just do a global find-and-replace over the entire solution and you're ready to go)
 - `dotnet publish`
 - copy the files to the server (the ones in the `publish` directories for both identity server and the API)
 - copy the initial databases from the project directories (called `mydb.db`) to the target directories